For your security, activate your credit and debit cards as soon as you receive them by calling:

 Check your credit reports at least once per year at AnnualCreditReport.com.
 Or, request the reports directly from each agency:

 Phishing is when criminals pretend to be representatives of legitimate businesses in order to induce individuals to reveal personal or account information such as passwords or credit card numbers.
 No matter how you are contacted, phishing scams have one thing in common: They create a sense of urgency to get you to respond with information they, as a legitimate organization, should already have.

-Remember: DuPage Credit Union will never contact you by unsolicited phone call, email, or text and ask for your member number; credit or debit card number; your PIN, CVV/CV2 or expiration date; your Online Banking User ID; your password; or other sensitive information.
+Remember: DuPage Credit Union will never contact you by unsolicited phone call, email, or text and ask for your member number; credit or debit card number; your PIN, CVV/CV2 or expiration date; your Digital Banking User ID; your password; or other sensitive information.
 If you receive an email asking for any of these, it is most likely a scam.
 If you’re unsure, do not click on any links or open any attachments.
 Contact us immediately.